 Images may include optional upgrades at additional cost

-Situated in the heart of Poundbury on Queen Mother Square our Assisted Living development offers peace of mind that a team of people are on hand to deal with the mundane tasks of property maintenance including gardening and window cleaning.
+Situated in the heart of Poundbury on Queen Mother Square our Retirement Living PLUS development offers peace of mind that a team of people are on hand to deal with the mundane tasks of property maintenance including gardening and window cleaning.
 Bowes Lyon Court enables people to retain homeownership whilst at the same time receive flexible care and support in their own home should they need it.